AdamJelley/aligning-agents-like-llms/README.md

 # Aligning Agents Like LLMs
-This repository contains supplmentary videos for the ICLR submission "Aligning Agents like LLMs".
+This repository contains supplmentary videos for the paper "Aligning Agents like LLMs", under review for the first edition of the Reinforcement Learning Conference (RLC).

 The videos show sample behaviours of our trained models in the Bleeding Edge environment.
-Our agent receives the *same* images as input (they are then resized before being fed into the CNN layers), and outputs a gamepad action at each timestep.
+Our agent receives the *same* images shown as input (which are resized and fed into CNN layers), and outputs a gamepad action at each timestep.

 The videos are organised as follows:

 - **Base Model**

-  - This folder contains rollouts demonstrating some undesirable behaviour of the 'Base Model' when rolled out (corresponding to Section 4.1).
+  - This folder contains trajectories demonstrating some undesirable behaviour of the 'Base Model' when rolled out (corresponding to Section 4.1).

 - **Fine-Tuned Model**
-  - This folder contains 1 example each of the 'Fine-Tuned Model' going to the Left/Middle/Right jumppads (corresponding to Section 4.2).
-This also contains a video of the agent missing a jumppad, but then turning around to hit it - a behaviour that was not present in the fine-tuning dataset, but was present in the pre-training dataset.
+  - This folder contains 1 example of the 'Fine-Tuned Model' going to each of the Left/Middle/Right jumppads (corresponding to Section 4.2).
+It also contains a video of the agent missing a jumppad, but then turning around to hit it - a behaviour that was not present in the fine-tuning dataset, but was present in the pre-training dataset, demonstrating an unexpected benefit of pre-training.

 - **Aligned towards Left Jumppad**

-  - Contains representative rollouts of the 'Preference FT + 500k Reward Model' agent that has been aligned towards successfully hitting the left jumppad (corresponding to Section 4.5.1).
+  - Contains representative trajectories of the 'Preference FT + 500k Reward Model' agent that has been successfully aligned with navigating to the left jumppad (corresponding to Section 4.5.1).

 - **Aligned towards Right Jumppad**

-  - Similarly to above for the right jumppad (corresponding to Section 4.5.2).
+  - Equivalent to the above for an agent instead aligned with navigating to the right jumppad (corresponding to Section 4.5.2).